irina-mokh/battleship-ws/README.md

 ## Notes

 * User is validated by name: only one user can have same certain name.
+Password is checked while 'reg' operation.

+* User leaves during the game -> his opponent wins.
+User leaves and has a room -> room gets deleted.

-* User can create only 1 room.
+*  One user can create only 1 room.
 Any other user can join it.
 User can't join it's own room.
+It's allowed for one user to join several rooms of different players.

 * Game has a single play mode (game with bot).
 Bot is not really smart, but it's really random 😊